-During the three-month period ended March 31, 2016, warrants to purchase 3,818,000 shares of common stock were net exercised, resulting in approximately 3.0 million shares issued.
-The cashless exercise of the above warrants did not result in any additional funds being collected.
+During the three months ended March 31, 2016, warrants to purchase 3,818,000 shares of common stock were net exercised, resulting in the issuance of approximately 3.0 million shares.
+During the three months ended June 30, 2016, warrants to purchase the remaining 1,682,000 shares of common stock were net exercised, resulting in the issuance of approximately 1.2 million shares in the first week of July 2016.
+The cashless net exercises of the warrants did not result in any additional funds being collected by us.
+As of June 30, 2016, no warrants remained outstanding.